ThoberDetofeno/python-challenges/script.md

 The center of the system is an AI Agent Platform using LangGraph, connected to an MCP Server built with FastMCP.
 This combination allows flexible tool use and resource management.

-For data storage, I chose PostgreSQL with TimescaleDB for time-based data, PGVector for meaning-based search, and Redis for temporary storage.
-This mixed approach gives us both speed and the ability to grow.
+For data storage, I chose PostgreSQL with TimescaleDB for time-based data, PGVector for semantic search, and Redis for temporary storage.

-My key idea is organizing data by age: recent data from the last 90 days stays ready for quick access, older data uses compression, and very old data goes to archive storage - this saves both time and money.
+My idea is organizing data by age (Hybrid Storage Architecture) I implemented a three-tier storage strategy: hot, warm and cold data.

 ---